Generic Name: pioglitazone and glimepiride (PYE-oh-GLI-ta-zone & glye-MEP-ir-ide)

 - Duetact may be associated with an increased risk of bladder cancer.
 Tell your doctor right away if you notice symptoms that could be associated with bladder cancer (eg, a red color or blood in the urine, difficult or painful urination, an increased need to urinate).
 Discuss any questions or concerns with your doctor.

 - An increased incidence of bone fracture has been reported in women who take Duetact.
-Tell your doctor if you have a history of bone fracture, low calcium intake, or weak bones (eg, osteoporosis).
-Tell your doctor right away if you experience any unusual bone pain.
+Tell your doctor right away if you experience any unusual bone pain, especially in the hand, foot, or upper arm.

-- Lab tests, including fasting blood sugar, hemoglobin A1c, liver function, and eye exams, may be performed while you use Duetact.
+- Lab tests may be performed while you use Duetact.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use Duetact with caution in the ELDERLY; they may be more sensitive to its effects, especially the risk of heart problems or low blood sugar.
+- Use Duetact with caution in the ELDERLY; they may be more sensitive to its effects.

 - Duetact should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: Duetact may cause harm to the fetus or newborn.
-If you think you may be pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Duetact while you are pregnant.
-It is not known if Duetact is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Duetact.

 Possible side effects of Duetact: